Here are a few tips and tools to guide your arts promotion activities.

 If you don't know where to start, read The ABC ’s of Advocacy.
 This 11-page resource provides useful advice on how to become a better advocate in the arts in Canada.

 You already have a unique field expertise, which has real value for decision makers.
 Draw a few success stories from it and use them to illustrate the value of your work with any key decision maker.
-Support these success stories with factual information from our Field Information page and a couple key messages from our Arts Presentation Facts Sheet.
+Support these success stories with factual information from our Field Information page or The Value of Presenting study, and a couple key messages from this Arts Presentation Facts Sheet.

 Find out how.